Specifications and Stress Testing of Keep

 Main Components:

-• Keep Backend - API and buisness logic.
+• Keep Backend - API and business logic.
 A container that serves FastAPI on top of gunicorn.

 • Keep Frontend - Web app.
 A container that serves the react app.